Examples with solutions for Product Property of Square Roots: Number of terms

 123112212312= \sqrt{1}\cdot\sqrt{2}\cdot\sqrt{3} \\ \downarrow\\ 1^{\frac{1}{2}}\cdot2^{\frac{1}{2}}\cdot3^{\frac{1}{2}}=

-We'll continue, since there is multiplication between three terms with identical exponents, we can use the law of exponents mentioned in b' (which also applies to multiplication of several terms in parentheses) and combine them together in multiplication under parentheses raised to the same exponent:
+Due to the fact that there is a multiplication operation between three terms with identical exponents, we are able to apply the law of exponents mentioned in b' (which also applies to multiplication of several terms in parentheses) Combine them together in a multiplication operation within parentheses that are also raised to the same exponent:

 112212312=(123)12=612=6 1^{\frac{1}{2}}\cdot2^{\frac{1}{2}}\cdot3^{\frac{1}{2}}= \\ (1\cdot2\cdot3)^{\frac{1}{2}}=\\ 6^{\frac{1}{2}}=\\ \boxed{\sqrt{6}}